smogon/pokemon-showdown/config/CUSTOM-RULES.md

 `Swagger Clause` - ban the move Swagger

-`NFE Clause` - ban Pokemon that are fully evolved or can't evolve

 `CFZ Clause` - ban the use of crystal-free Z-Moves (having moves like Devastating Drake hacked directly on the moveset in formats like Hackmons, instead of using Dragon Claw + Dragonium Z)

 `Z-Move Clause` - ban Pokémon from holding Z-Crystals